 For behavioral questions, prepare some stories from your past where you solved a problem creatively or took an unusual decision that paid off.

-In other rounds, try to display some creativity and free-thinking in your answers, where possible.
+In other rounds, especially in ones where you get hypothetical questions, try to display some creativity and free thinking in your answers, where possible.
 This may mean being ready to deviate from your answer framework in order to go down an interesting rabbit hole with your interviewer.

 2.8 Enjoying fun